Charité Universitatsmedizin Berlin – Berlin, Germany

-The Charité is the largest university hospital in Europe and one of the most historic medical centers in the world – producing more than half of all the Nobel Prizes in medicine and physiology awarded to German physicians and scientists.
-FSM medical students may complete rotations in Anaesthesiology, Pathology, General Surgery, and many other surgical sub-specialties, and occassionaly through Radiology.
-The Charité has a rich history and its hospital had been located so close to the border between East and West Germany during the cold war that certain windows with a view of W. Germany had been sealed off.
-German language skills are not required and students will work with English speaking faculty.
+The Charité is the largest university hospital in Europe and one of the most historic medical centers in the world, producing more than half of all the Nobel Prizes in medicine and physiology awarded to German physicians and scientists.
+Feinberg School of Medicine medical students may complete rotations in anesthesiology, pathology, general surgery and many other surgical sub-specialties, including occasionally radiology.
+The Charité has a rich history and its hospital had been located so close to the border between East and West Germany during the cold war that certain windows with a view of West Germany that had been sealed off.
+German language skills are not required and students will work with English-speaking faculty.
 M4 students are eligible to apply.

-Length of Rotation: Four weeks
+- Length of rotation: Four weeks

 - Location: Berlin, Germany

 - Student level: M4s

-How to Apply: Complete the Online Application
+- How to apply: Complete the online application

 The Charité is one of the oldest hospitals in Germany and among the largest university hospitals in Europe today.
 With a history spanning almost three centuries, the Charité has produced eight Nobel prize winners and has a worldwide reputation for excellence in medicine and research.
-Currently, with a staff of about 10,400 employees, the hospital handles about 130,000 inpatient and almost 500,000 outpatient cases a year in more than 100 clinics and institutes – concentrated in 17 centers on four campuses.
+Currently, with a staff of about 10,400 employees, the hospital handles about 130,000 inpatient and almost 500,000 outpatient cases a year in more than 100 clinics and institutes concentrated in 17 centers on four campuses.

-The hours vary from rotation to rotation but the typical day will begin at 8AM and rotations and shadowing will continue for six to seven hours into the afternoon.
+The hours vary from rotation to rotation, but the typical day will begin at 8 a.m., with rotations and shadowing continuing for six to seven hours into the afternoon.
 Past medical students have generally spent approximately 35-40 hours each week in the hospital.
-FSM students have frequently participated in Radiology, Anesthesiology, and Pathology rotations, and during this time at Charité their days are spent sitting in on conferences with German attendings, observing procedures, and in laboratory.
+Students have frequently participated in radiology, anesthesiology and pathology rotations and sit in on conferences with German attendings, observing procedures and in laboratory.
 Student often gain an deeper understanding of and appreciation for the history of European medicine as well as the significant economic and technological differences between the U.S. medical system and the more socialized European system.
-There is an international student office at Charité which offers support and advice to Feinberg students both before and during the rotation.
-While students are not required to speak German and Charité will make efforts to place visiting international students with attendings who speak English, FSM students should be prepared to attend rounds and weekly conferences at times that will be conducted in German.
+There is an international student office at Charité that offers support and advice to Feinberg students both before and during the rotation.
+While students are not required to speak German and Charité will make efforts to place visiting international students with attendings who speak English, students should be prepared to attend rounds and weekly conferences at times that will be conducted in German.